Learnathon-By-Geeky-Solutions/brain-train/README.md

 </table>

-## Project Description
+## 📜 Project Description

+Geeky Chef is an innovative platform that leverages cutting-edge technologies to simplify meal preparation and enhance the cooking experience.
+With features like personalized recipe recommendations, meal planning, and nutritional analysis powered by AI, Geeky Chef is designed to cater to diverse dietary preferences and lifestyles.
+Whether you're a seasoned chef or a beginner, Geeky Chef is your go-to solution for smarter and healthier cooking. 🍳✨

+- 🍴 **Recipe Discovery Module**
-Geeky Chef is a web application that helps users discover recipes based on customizable preferences and dietary restrictions.
-Key features include:
+  - Personalized recipe recommendations based on user preferences and dietary restrictions.

-- AI-powered recipe recommendation engine
+  - User search history based recipe suggestions.
+  - Recipe filtering based on ingredients, cuisine, and dietary needs.

+- 🗓️ **Meal Planning Module**
+  - Weekly meal planning with customizable options.
+  - Integration with shopping lists for efficient grocery management.

+- 🧪 **Nutritional Analysis Module**
-- Detailed nutrition analysis and insights
+  - Detailed nutritional breakdown of recipes and meals.
+  - AI-driven nutrition analysis.

+- 📸 **Food Recognition Module**
+  - Image-based food recognition for identifying ingredients and dishes.
+  - AI-powered similar food query for exploring related recipes.

+- 🔒 **User Management Module**
+  - Secure user authentication and profile management.
-- Personalized meal planning system
+  - Personalized dashboards for tracking meal plans and favourite recipes.
-- Computer vision-based calorie estimation from food images

-The application features an intuitive user interface optimized for both desktop and mobile devices, ensuring accessibility across different user expertise levels.
+- 📊 **Analytics & Insights Module**
+  - Insights into dietary habits and nutritional goals.
+  - Visual reports for tracking progress over time.

 ## 🛠️ Getting Started